 So what are some of the solutions?

-“It can be lots of things,” Evans says, including understanding the buyer’s salary needs and having them speak to a lender early in the process, asking the buyer to come up with more cash or negotiating a larger or longer seller note.
+“It can be lots of things,” Evans says.
+This includes understanding the buyer’s salary needs.
+As well as having them speak to a lender early in the process, asking the buyer to come up with more cash or negotiating a larger or longer seller note.
 “I’ve even had a situation where the buyer was able to receive a family gift to make it work..”

 Melissa Yorko, TD Bank Vice President adds “Getting the bank involved early in the conversation with both the broker and the borrower about the purchase and structure can help the borrower save time and assists with expediting the entire Small Business Administration (SBA) loan process.
 Choosing an experienced, preferred SBA lender will ensure all parties involved with the financing – borrower(s), brokers, attorneys and closers – receive clear communications and stay on schedule to ensure that important contract dates are met.”